-During 2022, current and restricted assets increased due mainly to increases of unrestricted and restricted cash, and grants receivable due from HUD.
+During 2023, current and restricted assets increased due mainly to increases of grants receivable due from HUD, investments from the purchase of a certificate of deposit, and unrestricted cash.
 See the Statement of Cash Flows for additional detail regarding cash inflows and outflows.

-Current liabilities increased due primarily to increases of accounts payable due to vendors and contractors, and unearned revenues resulting from unexpended insurance proceeds.
+Capital assets increased due to modernizations to the dwelling properties exceeding depreciation.
+Current liabilities increased due primarily to an increase of accounts payable due to vendors and contractors due to the timing of payments at and near fiscal year-end.